-“Never trust a skinny chef” is a phrase I have heard through the years and am often asked if I ever eat the delicious food I make.
+“Never trust a skinny chef” is a phrase I have heard many times over the years, and am often asked if I ever eat the delicious food I make.

 What’s my secret?

-There are SO many levels of Intermittent Fasting, but it seems like a lot of times people think, “Oh my God, she doesn’t eat for seven days in a row and only drinks water!!!”
+There are SO many levels of Intermittent Fasting, but it seems like people think, “OMG, she doesn’t eat for seven days in a row and only drinks water!!!”
 Negative.
 No one in the world would want to be around me if I EVER went a week without food.
 I’d probably be plotting how to turn my closet door into a five-course meal if that was the case.

-My success with Intermittent Fasting doesn’t involve the number on the scale, since my goal weight was reached before starting IF.
+My success with Intermittent Fasting doesn’t involve the number on the scale, since my goal weight was reached before starting IF (Intermittent Fasting).
 In 2017, extreme stomach pain landed me in the doctor’s office.
 I remember being curled up in a ball in tears because I was so hungry, but terrified to eat because I didn’t know what was causing so much pain.
-I was diagnosed with IBS (Irritable Bowel Syndrome), Gastritis, and SIBO (Small Intestinal Bacterial Overgrowth) all at the same time after multiple tests were run and several medications that didn’t work or made me feel worse.
-Turns out that fourteen years of birth control and being put on antibiotics 4-5 times a year for 10 years completely destroyed my gut health.
-The only thing the gastroenterologist suggested that I look into after the diagnosis was to try the Low FODMAP diet, and sent me out the door with a pamphlet on Celiac Disease (which I didn’t even have).
+After multiple tests were run and I was sent to a specialist, I was diagnosed with IBS (Irritable Bowel Syndrome), Gastritis, and SIBO (Small Intestinal Bacterial Overgrowth) all at the same time after multiple tests were run and several medications that didn’t work or made me feel worse.
+This was on top of dealing with an autoimmune disease (psoriasis).
+Turns out that fourteen years of birth control and being put on antibiotics 4-5 times a year for chronic sinus infections for 10 years completely destroyed my gut health, alongside a diet packed with processed sugar and loads of unhealthy junk food.
+The only thing the gastroenterologist suggested that I look into after the diagnosis was to try the Low FODMAP diet, and sent me out the door with a pamphlet on Celiac Disease (which I didn’t have).
 From there, I went down multiple rabbit holes learning about nutrition and health.

-So, the first thing I cut out was gluten and sugar, and my psoriasis cleared up almost immediately.
-Changing the quality of my food made a huge impact on how I felt, and the weight slowly started to come off and I began to feel better.
-Once I got to my original goal weight, I started having digestive issues again and decided to cut out dairy and alcohol.
+So, the first thing I cut out was gluten, and my psoriasis cleared up immediately in less than one week!!
+Changing the quality of my food made a huge impact on how I felt, and the weight slowly started to come off as I began to feel better.
+Once I lost 30 pounds and got to my first weight goal, I started having digestive issues again and decided to cut out dairy and alcohol.
 Another 10 pounds fell off and my goal weight was achieved, but my diet was incredibly limited and I was STILL having gut issues and unpleasant reactions to foods.
 I missed eating regular foods on occasion.
 A lot.
 I dreamed of the days I could make Chicken Cordon Bleu from scratch at home or enjoy a plate of cheese ravioli drenched in alfredo sauce without paying the painful consequences from eating it.